geoserver/geoserver/doc/en/user/source/services/wcs/webadmin.rst

 Select :guilabel:`workspace` empty to configure global WCS settings.

-See section on :ref:`workspace_services` to override settings used WCS :ref:`virtual_services`.
+See section on :ref:`workspace_services` to override settings used by WCS :ref:`virtual_services`.

 Service Metadata
 ----------------

-Description of WCS service, see the section on :ref:`service_metadata`.
+For a description of WCS settings, see the section on :ref:`service_metadata`.

 i18n Settings
 -------------

-Select default language for WCS Service.
+Select the default language for the WCS Service.

 .. figure:: img/i18n_default_language.png

    Default language

-See :ref:`internationalization` section for a how this setting is used.
+See the :ref:`internationalization` section for a description of how this setting is used.